 - How ranges work under the hood

-Just as a reminder, this is what a Ruby range looks like:
+Just as a reminder, this is what Ruby range syntax looks like:

 The parenthesis are not necessary to define a

-Range, but if you want to call methods on your range you will need them (otherwise you are calling the method on the 2nd element of the range, instead of the range itself).
+But if you want to call methods on your range you will need them.
+Otherwise, you are calling the method on the 2nd element of the range, instead of the range itself.